The Power of Praise in Deliverance from Affliction

 [Acknowledgement to the person who compiled and published this image]

 © COPYRIGHT NOW UNBANNED PUBLICATIONS

 As a result, there is no such thing as a ‘deliverance ministry.’
-They operate in utter violation of God’s Old and New Covenant Truth and teach Jesus’ blood-bought believers lies about so-called ‘bondage and curses,’ instead of giving them God’s Scriptural Truth, (Jesus Himself,) Who stated, “You will know the Truth – and the Truth will set you free!”
+They operate in utter violation of God’s New Covenant Truth and teach Jesus’ blood-saved believers lies about so-called ‘bondage and curses,’ instead of giving them God’s Scriptural Truth, (Jesus Himself,) Who stated, “You will know the Truth – and the Truth will set you free!”

 First, we were fully delivered from the enemy and his kingdom of darkness at the moment we sincerely accepted Jesus and was born again INTO His Kingdom of light, (1 Pt.
 2:9-10; Col. 1:13-14; Eph.
 1:7; 12-14.)
 Second, we must constantly “transform” or renew our minds or thoughts and beliefs by studying and obeying the Real Truth of Scripture, (Rom.
 12:1-3.)
 The Truth of Scripture is God’s Word or Jesus Christ Himself.
 Anyone who teaches false doctrines, robs us of Jesus, The Truth, and our redemption, salvation, and blessing in Him.

 Hence, Scripture demands that we must flee from false teachers to Jesus and His real Truth; the entire context of His Holy Word, interpreted from His New Testament perspective, (1 Cor.
 10:11.)
 Now let us prise our almighty Father in heaven and bring Him thanksgiving and worship for everything He has done for us — no matter the circumstances we find ourselves in, because “greater is He Who is in us, than he that is in the world!”